-Artist, musician and teacher Alden Phelps has performed concerts and shows in schools, theaters and festivals for over twenty years.
-A graduate of the Maryland Institute College of Art, and more recently the Teaching Artists Institute, Alden leads arts-integrated songwriting residencies through Young Audiences of Maryland.
+Artist, musician and teacher Alden Phelps has performed concerts and shows in schools, theatres and festivals for over twenty years.
+A graduate of the Maryland Institute College of Art and, more recently, the Teaching Artist Institute, Alden leads arts-integrated songwriting residencies through Young Audiences of Maryland.
 Alden is also a Wolf Trap Teaching Artist.

 *All workshops longer than 90 minutes include an on-site orientation meeting.